NOAA-EMC/UPP/docs/InputsOutputs.rst

   then every 25 mb from 75 to 1000 mb*).
 The complete list of levels is specified in :bolditalic:`sorc/ncep_post.fd/CTLBLK.f`.

-   - Modify specification of variable LSMDEF to change the number of pressure levels: LSMDEF=47
+   - Modify specification of variable ``LSMDEF`` to change the number of pressure levels: LSMDEF=47
-   - Modify specification of SPLDEF array to change the values of pressure levels:
+   - Modify specification of ``SPLDEF`` array to change the values of pressure levels:
      (/200.,500.,700.,1000.,2000.,3000.,5000.,7000.,7500.,10000.,12500.,15000.,17500.,20000., …/)

 - For model-level output, all model levels are possible, from the highest to the lowest.
 - When using the Noah LSM, the soil layers are 0-10 cm, 10-40 cm, 40-100 cm, and 100-200 cm.
 - When using the RUC LSM, the soil levels are 0 cm, 1 cm, 4 cm, 10 cm, 30 cm, 60 cm, 100 cm, 160 cm,
   and 300 cm.
-(For the old RUC LSM, there are only 6 layers and if using this, you will need to change “RUC LSM” from 9 to 6 in the :bolditalic:`sorc/ncep_post.fd/WRFPOST.f` routine.)
+(For the old RUC LSM, there are only 6 layers, and if using this, you will need to change ``NSOIL`` for “RUC LSM” from 9 to 6 in the :bolditalic:`sorc/ncep_post.fd/WRFPOST.f` routine.)
 - When using Pliem-Xiu LSM, there are two layers: 0-1 cm, 1-100 cm
 - For low, mid, and high cloud layers, the layers are :math:`\geq`\ 642 hPa, :math:`\geq`\ 350 hPa, and
   <350 hPa, respectively.